waocats/crabgo/src/doc/src/reference/registry-index.md

 improved with a server that supports pipelining and HTTP/2.

 ##### Caching
-Cargo caches the crate metadata files, and captures the `ETag` or `Last-Modified` HTTP header from the server for each entry.
-When refreshing crate metadata, Cargo sends the `If-None-Match` or `If-Modified-Since` header to allow the server to respond with HTTP 304 "Not Modified" if the local cache is valid, saving time and bandwidth.
+Crabgo caches the crate metadata files, and captures the `ETag` or `Last-Modified` HTTP header from the server for each entry.
+When refreshing crate metadata, Crabgo sends the `If-None-Match` or `If-Modified-Since` header to allow the server to respond with HTTP 304 "Not Modified" if the local cache is valid, saving time and bandwidth.
-If both `ETag` and `Last-Modified` headers are present, Cargo uses the `ETag` only.
+If both `ETag` and `Last-Modified` headers are present, Crabgo uses the `ETag` only.

 ##### Cache Invalidation
 If a registry is using some kind of CDN or proxy which caches access to the index files,